-Next, prior work on moralization has often used concepts of moral convictions, and moral foundations (as well as moral mandates, moral beliefs, and moral intuitions) as intertwined concepts, and has not adequately distinguished between them (Haidt, 2001; Graham et al., 2009; Skitka, Hanson, & Wisneski, 2017; Skitka, Wisneski, & Brandt, 2017).
-These moral processes were described as having similar traits, such as (a) personal and intuitive evaluations (e.g., Haidt, 2001; Skitka et al., 2005), (b) influenced by context (e.g., Skitka, Bauman, Aramovich, & Morgan, 2006), (c) tightly connected to emotions (Skitka, Bauman, & Sargis, 2005), and (d) motivational force leading to correspondent behavioral reactions (Graham et al., 2009).
-Only lately, in their review, Skitka et.al (2020) emphasize the differences between theories that pose that morality is an inherent property of some issues or attitudes, such as the MFT (Graham et al., 2009), and the moral conviction theoretical approach asking people whether they see a given issues as a reflection of their personal moral beliefs and convictions.
+Further, prior work on moralization has often regarded the concepts of moral convictions and moral foundations (as well as moral mandates, moral beliefs, and moral intuitions) as intertwined, and has not adequately distinguished among them (Haidt, 2001; Graham et al., 2009; Skitka, Hanson, & Wisneski, 2017; Skitka, Wisneski, & Brandt, 2017).
+These moral processes have been described as possessing similar characteristics, such as (a) reflecting personal and intuitive evaluations (e.g., Haidt, 2001; Skitka et al., 2005), (b) being influenced by context (e.g., Skitka, Bauman, Aramovich, & Morgan, 2006), (c) being tightly connected to emotions (Skitka, Bauman, & Sargis, 2005), and (d) containing a motivational force that leads to corresponding behavioral reactions (Graham et al., 2009).
+Only recently have Skitka and colleagues (2020) written a review that emphasized the differences between theories that pose that morality is an inherent property of particular issues or attitudes, such as the MFT (Graham et al., 2009), and the moral conviction theoretical approach which asks people whether they view particular issues as reflections of their personal moral beliefs and convictions.

-The model presented here suggests that moral conviction, and moral foundations are simply different segments of the moral judgment system, signaling related but distinct paths to moral judgments.
-Each path has a unique origin and endpoint; the top- down approach to morality of the moral foundations unequivocally defines what would be considered a moral violation, leading to a ‘dogmatic’ judgment of moral,” or “immoral”.
-Different from that the moral conviction 'bottom-up' approach to morality, takes an empirical approach to understanding moral violation and treats what distinguishes moral from nonmoral event or issue as a subjective-empirical question, hence it is a matter of degree and magnitude.
-These differences impose different operationalization, measurement and implications.
+The model presented here suggests that moral convictions and moral foundations are simply different segments of the moral judgment system, such that they each signal related, but distinct paths to moral judgments.
+Each path has a unique origin and endpoint; the top- down approach to morality of the moral foundations unequivocally defines what would be considered a moral violation, leading to a “dogmatic” judgment of moral” or “immoral.”
+In contrast, the bottom-up moral conviction approach to morality views moral violations as an empirical question, such that what distinguishes moral and immoral events or issues is the degree or magnitude of the violation.
+These differences result in different operationalizations of morally relevant constructs, varying levels of measurement, and differing implications.

-I am aware of different theoretical approaches to morality (universalist moral theories such as neo-Kantianism) indicating that morality, both moral foundation and moral conviction, proceeds “top-down”.
-From this perspective, we expect that abstract moral principles that are applied to specific cases, meaning that when people deeply value moral foundation (e.g. harm/care), they reactively implement their commitment to the foundation by morally convicting issues and events (e.g., morally opposing nuclear armament).
-Some research suggests that “top-down” moral theories are generic and too abstract and cannot extend to all concrete daily details of an individual’s moral life (Gilligan, 1982; Tronto, 1995).
-As Tronto says, ‘‘in these theories, moral standards are largely governed by universalized rules, such as the principle of fairness.
+I am aware of different theoretical approaches to morality (e.g., universalist moral theories such as neo-Kantianism) which indicate that morality, both moral foundation and moral conviction, proceed in a “top-down” fashion.
+Applying this perspective, we can expect that abstract moral principles are applied to specific cases; for example, when people deeply value a particular moral foundation (e.g., harm/care), they will reactively demonstrate their commitment to the foundation through specific moral convictions about issues and events (e.g., morally opposing nuclear armament).
+Some research suggests that “top-down” moral theories are generic and too abstract and cannot extend to all of the day-to-day aspects of an individual’s moral life (Gilligan, 1982; Tronto, 1995).
+As Tronto states, ‘‘in these theories, moral standards are largely governed by universalized rules, such as the principle of fairness.
 The danger of such theories, as many commentators have noticed, is that these formal criteria may ignore and not provide any account of the concrete details of the moral and political life of individuals’’ (Tronto, 1995, p.
 143).
-Therefore, I suggest that it is not that one path 'leads' to the other, rather that both paths may be contributing in judgments about a specific event and together may stimulate emotional reaction.
+Therefore, I suggest that it is not that one path “leads” to the other, rather that both paths contribute to one’s judgment about a specific event, such that together they may stimulate an emotional reaction.
 This leaves open several questions on the nature of the relationship between moral conviction and moral foundations, and future research is required in order to further understand this relationship.

 3.